 - As you are able, lay on your back or in a comfortable sitting position with your feet flat on the floor.
 Place your hands on your belly.

 - Take ten slow, deep breaths through your nose.
 Focus on trying to push your belly out on the inhale, and then let it fall slowly on the exhale.
 Deep breathing takes practice, so inhale and exhale only to the edge of your comfort zone.

 - Begin to imagine yourself breathing in from your feet and moving oxygen through the body, up into the legs, arms, shoulders, hands, stomach, face, ears, top of the head, etc. With each inhale, imagine your breath moving throughout the body.
 Do this for 3-5 minutes.

 - For the next three minutes or so, as you inhale, imagine breathing into those parts of the body that experience pain.
 Breathe deeply, and imagine your breath surrounding and dissolving the pain.

 - Shift your breathing back to the whole body.
 Imagine the energy of your breath flowing through each part of you.
 Do this for three minutes.

 - Gently redirect your breath to the areas of pain.
 Again, focus on infusing those areas with the energy of your breath and dissolving the pain.
 Alternate once or twice more between areas with and without discomfort.

-- End the practice by breathing into the whole body, and imagine the flow of energy bringing light and healing to every part.
+- Breathe into the whole body.
+Imagine the flow of energy bringing light and healing to every part.
 Breathe like this for a few minutes.

-Try this practice either daily or on a regular schedule you can maintain.
+Try this practice on a regular schedule.
 Begin to notice if you feel a change in your level or experience of pain.

-Living with chronic pain can be deeply stressful, but there are ways to manage your pain and improve your daily experience.
-I hope the above methods help you feel empowered in your everyday life; to find more self-management tools and strategies, you can also look here.
+Living with chronic pain can be deeply stressful, but there are ways to manage your pain and improve your experience.
+I hope the above methods help you feel empowered in your everyday life.
 You are not alone; together, we can discover more ways to help you thrive.